Mawiguk0/mqtt-to-prometheus/README.md

 ## Logging

 Logs are structured using JSON format and are compatible with Grafana Loki for easy log aggregation and querying.
 The `promtail` service is used to scrape logs from Docker containers and send them to Loki.

+Consult [Logging Documentation](docs/logging.md) for further insights.

 ## Prometheus Metrics